Seun2255/sql_query_runner/README.md

 ## Optimisations Made

 1. All external files where fetched after the page loads
-2.  i used views instead of pages to prevent page redirects
+2.  i used views instead of pages to avoid page redirects